Invasions of Epidamnus: Assistance

-Following this attack, the cities of Epidamnus, Apollonia and Corcyra requested assistance from the Acheaen and Aetolian leagues to protect them from Illyrian attacks.
+Following this attack, the cities of Epidamnus, Apollonia and Corcyra requested assistance from the Acheaen and Aetolian leagues to protect them from the Illyrian attacks.
 The leagues agreed to help, and sent a fleet of ten ships to lift the siege of Corcyra, which the Illyrians had already begun.
 However, the Greeks were defeated at sea off the coast of Paxus and the Illyrians shortly afterwards captured Corcyra.
 With this victory, the Illyrians sailed back north towards Epidamnus, and prepared for a second attack.

-The siege
+Siege

 Upon arriving from Corcyra, the Illyrians began the siege of Epidamnus in 229 BC.
 However, following Roman intervention after the breakout of the First Illyrian War, a large Roman army and fleet approached Illyria.
 After several victories, resulting in the capture of Corcyra and territories of the southern Illyrian tribes, the Romans approached Epidamnus in 229 BC.
 Upon hearing of this, the Illyrians fled and abandoned the siege.